Washington State Criminal Justice Training Commission

 Whether you're a criminal justice professional or a member of the community we serve - we're glad you're here!
 It is an honor for every member of the Washington State Criminal Justice Training Commission team to establish standards and provide training that upholds the core ideals of our democracy and keeps our communities safe.
 We accomplish this noble mission by building a culture that institutionalizes our philosophy of serving our community as 'Guardians'."

-The people of Washington State enjoy life and liberty in safe and secure communities.
+Advance standards of excellence within criminal justice professions so the people of Washington State live in safe and secure communities.

-Establish high standards and exceptional training to ensure that criminal justice professionals in Washington State have the knowledge and skills to safely and effectively protect the life, liberty and property of the people they serve.
+Establish certification and training standards which are legally defensible and scientifically valid to ensure criminal justice professionals in Washington state have the knowledge and skills to safely protect the communities they serve.

 Integrity – We do the right thing for the right reason with transparency and honesty.

-Dignity – We demonstrate respect for each other and the people we serve.
+Dignity – We demonstrate respect for each other and the communities we serve.

-Accountability – We are dedicated stewards of the resources and responsibilities entrusted to us by the people we serve.
+Accountability – We are dedicated stewards of the resources and responsibilities entrusted to us by the communities we serve.